-I am a visiting professor in the Political Studies Division (DEP) of the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City, Mexico.
+I am currently a visiting professor in the Political Studies Division (DEP) of the Centro de Investigación y Docencia Económicas (CIDE) in Mexico.
 Previously, I held positions as an FSR Fellow at the Université Catholique de Louvain (Belgium), an NU Fellow at Northwestern University (USA), an Adjunct Lecturer (ATER) and Research Fellow at Sciences Po Paris (France), a Visiting Researcher and Lecturer at the University of Amsterdam (the Netherlands) and a Marie Curie Early Stage Researcher at the University of Vienna (Austria).

 I received my PhD from Sciences Po Paris in 2013 with the dissertation entitled “Trans-national diffusion patterns between West European far right parties: Towards a systematic framework of analysis”.
 I received the highest mention, with unanimous congratulations of the jury.
 I hold additional degrees from Marquette University (USA) and the University of Antwerp (BE).

 My primary research agenda has two principal axes that revolve around the primordial question whether we can really speak of a right-wing shift of politics and society, and if so, how we can explain this.
 A first axis focuses on comparative political behaviour, and particularly from a demand-side perspective.
 On one hand, I am interested in the composition and evolution of political behaviour.
 I particularly focus on public opinion, but also its interdependence with policy, institutions and political actors.
 On the other hand, I am interested how different issues (dimensions) characterise the political space (number), what the causal relations between the different dimensions are (form), and what the substantive constructions are of these dimensions (content).